softcon17/getting-started/session-activity/STEP 2 - Get your code.md

 But UH-OH, where's the data!?!
 Maybe we need to update this endpoint in a second to add some data!?!<br/><br/>

-Before we do that, we have mentioned the quick and dirty way to start the application, but what about the proper way?<br/><br/>
+Before that, we have mentioned the quick and dirty way to start the application, but what about the proper way?<br/><br/>

 Say we want to parameterise the launch of the application to pass in additional configuration, or automatically run tests on startup.
 We would want these commands to be taken care of for us without having to type them in every time right!?!<br/><br/>